Error273/ALife/README.md

 # ALife
-A beautiful world of AI
+A wondrous world of AI